 So the moral of the story, without complicating things too much, is to combine your food groups of fats, carbs and proteins in ALL of your meals and snacks.
 Obviously go very easy on the fats and make sure they are healthy and good quality.
 It’s easy to do when you understand the 3 macro nutrient food groups of fat, carbohydrates and protein.
 Here’s a list to give you a hand.
 Don’t forget a lot of them overlap each other and contain 2 or 3 elements in the one food’ so therefore have been added to more than one food group.

 - Starchy vegetables such as potatoes, squash, parsnips, carrots

 If you have any questions about low carb eating or need extra advice then I would be happy to help.
-Please post your comments below this thread and I will be happy to help.
+Please post any comments below this thread as I would love to hear from you.